Mortgage Banker

 Mortgages are serviced by more prominent bankers, while more minor bankers sell servicing rights.
 A lender has the authority to authorize a mortgage.

-Bankers, who work for the lending institution that provides the money for the mortgage, can make the difference between a loan application being granted or refused when a particular circumstance or subjective judgment is involved.
+Bankers, who work for the lending institution that provides the money for the mortgage, can decide whether a loan application is granted or refused based on particular circumstances or subjective judgment.

 Understanding Mortgage Banker